Conference Proposals

 Submission Guidelines

-AACC Guidelines for Writing Good Learning Objectives
+AACC Guidelines for Proposals

 The AACC offers some psychologists, therapists, counselors, social workers and play therapists Continuing Education (CE) credit due for good standing with certain states and a limited number of professional organizations.
 Full statement here: https://www.aacc.net/continuing-education/

-As such, the AACC requires, in its sanctioned/sponsored events and distance learning formats, for all presenters to submit appropriately written Learning Objectives with their presentation abstract wherever CE credits are offered.
+The AACC requires, in its sanctioned/sponsored events and distance learning formats, for all presenters to submit appropriately written Learning Objectives with their presentation abstract wherever CE credits are offered.
 Also required with your submission are 3 evidence-based, peer reviewed sources.

 Normally, 3-4 Learning Objectives are required, so each one is critical in communicating essential content and focus to the prospective learner.
 The following guidelines for writing good learning objectives are given to assist presenters with the submission process.